radiorabe/container-image-python-minimal/README.md

 The RaBe Python Base Image Minimal is a stripped down image that uses microdnf as a package manager and includes the latest python.

-The image is based on the [RaBe Universal Base Image 8 Minimal](https://github.com/radiorabe/container-image-ubi8-minimal) which is in turn based on the [Red Hat Universal Base Image 8 Minimal](https://catalog.redhat.com/software/containers/ubi8/ubi-minimal/5c359a62bed8bd75a2c3fba8) container provided by Red Hat.
+The image is based on the [RaBe Universal Base Image 9 Minimal](https://github.com/radiorabe/container-image-ubi9-minimal) which is in turn based on the [AlmaLinux 9 UBI9 variant image](https://github.com/AlmaLinux/docker-images) container provided by AlmaLinux and based on the work from [Red Hat](https://catalog.redhat.com/software/containers/ubi9-minimal/61832888c0d15aff4912fe0d).

 ## Features

-- Based on RaBe Universal Base Image 8 Minimal
+- Based on RaBe Universal Base Image 9 Minimal
-- Contains the latest Python 3.x available in UBI8
+- Contains the latest Python 3.x available in UBI9

 ## Usage